Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_console/aft_section.md

 Controls the three white fuselage lights.

-Additionally, if set to BRT and and the Flasher Switch is set to FLASH, both anti-collision lights illuminate.
+Additionally, if set to BRT and the Flasher Switch is set to FLASH, both anti-collision lights illuminate.

 ### Tail Switch